MarcosCobena/marcoscobena.github.io/items/Unit-Testing--XamarinForms-controls--the-simplest-SwipeGestureRecognizer-and-no-more--2ecf7d448fbf.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Unit Testing #XamarinForms controls, the simplest SwipeGestureRecognizer and no more…

-   Following with previous week, I’ve kept with the carousel control.
-However, I started with one weird bug where a navigation between two…   --------

 ### Unit Testing #XamarinForms controls, the simplest SwipeGestureRecognizer and no more Debug.WriteLine()

 Following with previous week, I’ve kept with the carousel control.
 However, I started with one weird bug where a navigation between two Pages was taking too long.